galatios/myfeed/src/README.md

 > Let's build a financial news aggregator called "MarketWatch Live".
 >
 > **1. Core Functionality: News Feed**
-> - Create a service at `src/services/news-fetcher.ts` that uses the `rss-parser` library to fetch news from two sources: the Yahoo Finance top stories RSS feed and the NASDAQ press releases RSS feed.
+> - Create a service at `src/services/news-fetcher.ts` that uses the `rss-parser` library to fetch news from the Yahoo Finance top stories and videos RSS feeds.
 > - The main page should display these articles in a feed.
 > - Create a `NewsCard` component at `src/components/news-card.tsx` to display each article's title, source, and time since publication.
-> - In the header, add two buttons: "Home" and "NASDAQ".
-The "Home" button should show the general Yahoo Finance feed, and the "NASDAQ" button should show only news from the NASDAQ feed.
 >
 > **2. AI-Powered Analysis**
 > - Integrate Google's Genkit for AI functionality.